mariamingallonMM/AI-PerceptronLearningAlgorithm-A3/README.md

 ## C-support vector classification

-For this part we will use sklearn [C-support vector classification](https://scikit-learn.org/stable/modules/generated/sklearn.svm.SVC.html)
+For this part we will use sklearn [C-support vector classification](https://scikit-learn.org/stable/modules/generated/sklearn.svm.SVC.html).

+We will use [sklearn.grid_search](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.GridSearchCV.html) to find the optimal parameters using the training data.
+Next, we record the corresponding best score (training data accuracy) achieved.
+Then we apply the testing data to the model, and record the actual test score.
+Both scores will be a number between zero and one which we will need to reflect in the outputs csv file.

 ### SVM with Linear Kernel
 Observe the performance of the SVM with linear kernel.
-Search for a good setting of parameters to obtain high classification accuracy.
+Use sklearn.grid_search to find a good setting of parameters to obtain high classification accuracy.
 Specifically, try values of C = [0.1, 0.5, 1, 5, 10, 50, 100].

-Read about sklearn.grid_search and how this can help you accomplish this task.
-After locating the optimal parameter value by using the training data, record the corresponding best score (training data accuracy) achieved.
-Then apply the testing data to the model, and record the actual test score.
-Both scores will be a number between zero and one.

 ### SVM with Polynomial Kernel
 As above for linear kernel but now try values of C = [0.1, 1, 3], degree = [4, 5, 6], and gamma = [0.1, 0.5].